-Appointments are preferred but walk-ins are welcome.
+Appointments are required.
 Free services include treatment of minor injuries and illnesses, health counseling, referrals to outside medical agencies, assistance with insurance referrals and claims, responding to on campus medical emergencies.
 Fee based services include immunizations (meningitis and MMR) and TB skin testing.
-To make an appointment to see the campus nurse call the Nurse

-Confidential phone line at 314-889-4784 or email chagan@fontbonne.edu.
+To make an appointment to see the campus nurse call the Nurse Confidential phone line at 314-889-4784 or email chagan@fontbonne.edu.